Vadim Naumov: Career

 Shishkova and Naumov were introduced in 1985 by Naumov's coach who wanted them to skate together.
 Naumov initially rebuffed the idea because he did not wish to change partners; however after several tryouts, he and Shishkova agreed to be a team.
 They landed a throw triple jump during their first training and began competing together in 1987.

 In 1991 Shishkova/Naumov won the Soviet National Championships and captured bronze at their first European Championships in Sofia, Bulgaria, then placed 5th at the World Championships in Munich, Germany.
 During the next season, they competed at their first Olympics, the 1992 Winter Olympics in Albertville, France, placing fifth.
 Shishkova/Naumov won their first World Championships' medal–bronze–at the 1993 World Championships.
 The pair placed 4th at the 1994 Winter Olympics in Lillehammer, Norway.
 They just missed out on Olympic bronze, with 4 judges out of 5 placing them 3rd ahead of eventual bronze medal winners, the Canadians Brasseur & Eisler.
 People in the public whistled when the marks appeared on the jumbotron.
 The pair ended the season by becoming world champions in Chiba, Japan east of Tokyo on 23rd March 1994.

 Shishkova/Naumov won their third World Championships' medal, which was silver at the 1995 World Championships in Birmingham, England.
 Despite skating a clean free program, they lost to a flawed free skate by the eventual winners Kovarikova & Novotny.

 From 1991 to 1995, the pair also won five European Championships medals.
 After being forced to withdraw from the 1996 European Championships due to a severe ear infection suffered by Evgenia, in February 1996 they won gold at the 1995–96 Champions Series Final (later renamed the Grand Prix Final) in Paris.
 At the 1996 World Championships in Edmonton, Alberta, Shishkova/Naumov were third after the short program.
 In the long program, four judges gave first-place votes to Marina Eltsova / Andrei Bushkov who finished as gold medalists.
 Four judges voted in favor of Shishkova/Naumov, however, low scores from the other five judges left them off the podium in 4th place.

 Shishkova/Naumov missed most of the 1996/97 season following Naumov's collar bone injury that he suffered in the summer and early fall of 1996.
 They did not make the 1998 Winter Olympic team for Russia as they placed 4th at Russian Nationals' in December 1997.
-They decided to retire from ISU competition in 1998 and skate and turn professional.
+They decided to retire from ISU competition in 1998 and skate professional.
 The pair won the World Professional Championships in Jaca, Spain, in April 1998.
 After skating professionally for about a year and a half, they transitioned into coaching, working at the International Skating Center in Simsbury, Connecticut northwest of Hartford.
 They moved and became coaches at the Skating Club of Boston in Norwood, Massachusetts west of Quincy, in February 2017.